11/07/2024 — Shalana Battles

 - Cases: $90 each – Purchase at OtterBox.
 As of 11/11 this need has been met.
 Thank you to our generous in-kind donors!

 - Screen Protectors: $8 each – Purchase at Amazon.
+As of 11/19 this need has been met.
+Thank you to our generous in-kind donors!

 - Car Mounts: $372 each – Purchase at RAM Mounts.
+As of 11/19 this need has been met.
+Thank you to our generous in-kind donors!

 Each piece of this equipment serves a crucial role in bringing onboard computers to the monument, totaling an estimated $4,850.